CornellNLP/CS4300_Flask_template/README.md

 # Store numpy array in redis
 rDB.set('my_numpy_array_data',key)
 ```
 These functions will be used for pre-processing.
-It is necessary to know the shape of the NUMPY array as it is required for the decoding portion of the Matrix class, so you will store the shape of your input numpy array in Redis as well.
-As such, at run-time you will run the following to grab the 2D numpy array from Redis:
+It is necessary to know the shape of the NUMPY array as it is required for the decoding portion, so you will store the shape of your input numpy array in Redis as well.
+As such, at run-time you will run the following to grab the numpy array from Redis:
 ``` python
 if (rDB.exists('my_numpy_array_data')):
 		pipe = rDB.pipeline()